dipalihadap/My-Code/README.md

 # My-Code
-This my first Git Repository
+This is my first Git Repository
 Author-Dipali Hadap